sailfish009/openstructure/modules/img/base/doc/img.rst

   .. method:: GetIntpolReal(frac_pixel)

      Returns the interpolated value of the virtual pixel corresponding to the specified fractional indexes.
 This is computed by using bilinear interpolation (trilinear for 3D images).
-If the image holds data of the 'COMPLEX' :ref:`data_type`, the method computes the interpolated value as a weighted vector sum of the values of the surrounding pixels, then returns the amplitude of the interpolated value.
+If the image holds data of the 'COMPLEX' :ref:`data-type`, the method computes the interpolated value as a weighted vector sum of the values of the surrounding pixels, then returns the amplitude of the interpolated value.

      :param frac_pixel: Fractional pixel indexes